bmcd243/spotify-terraform/README.md

 3. `git pull origin main --ff-only`: fast-forward (your branch must be up to date with the remote branch and you only want to pull if there are no conflicts)

+### Networking
+We need an Internet Gateway to connects a VPC to the internet.
+NAT Gateway means we can give our container internet access without assigning it a public IP.
+To use the Gateways, a Route Table is used.

+VPC is defined in `vpc.tf`.

+Following general basic practice, I am going to 2 public and 2 private subnets split across 2 Availability Zones to ensure uptime in eu-west-2 region (closest to user base location).

 ## Resources used
 [Create a Spotify playlist with Terraform](https://developer.hashicorp.com/terraform/tutorials/community-providers/spotify-playlist)